kasmtech/terraform/aws/standard/README.md

        terraform init

-2. Open `settings.tfvars` and update the variable values.
+2. Open `terraform.tfvars` and update the variable values.
 The variable definitions, descriptions, and validation expectations can be found in the `variables.tf` file.

 > ***NOTE:*** This document assumes you are using a separate file named `secrets.tfvars` for the AWS credentials generated in the [AWS API Keys](#aws-api-keys) section above.
 The .gitignore file in this repository will ignore any files named `secrets.tfvars` since they are expected to have sensitive values in them.
 This will prevent you from accidentally committing them to source control.
+If you would rather use Environment variables or some other AWS credential method in lieu of the `secrets.tfvars` file, check out the [AWS Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) for more information about configuring your environment.

 3. Verify the configuration